psolom/RichFilemanager/ReadMe.md

 -------------

 Filemanager was initially designed to interact with a number of programming languages via [connectors](https://github.com/servocoder/RichFilemanager/tree/master/connectors).
-But since many changes have been done recently, **only PHP connector** is the only actual connector currently.
+But since many changes have been done recently, **PHP & ASHX connectors** are the only actual connectors currently.
 Compatibility with other connectors is most likely completely broken.
 You are still able you to download unsupported v0.8 from [archive](https://github.com/simogeo/Filemanager/archive/v0.8.zip) (PHP, ASHX, ASP, CFM, lasso, PL and JSP)

 Browser compatibility: